I'm just waiting for something to exit the printer.

 So I hope it changes.

-I um I don't get that sense yet.
+I don't get that sense yet.

-That's the scary part in one way or that we're only thirty days in here and look at what's look at what's happened, and then of course there's no analysis from the drive-by media.
+That's the scary part in one way or we're only 30 days in here and look at what's happening.

 There's no investigation of this.

-There's no curiosity about what it I mean, their template is Obama wins, Obama wins, Obama wins.
+I mean, their template is Obama wins.

 It just Obama wins, Obama wins, Obama wins.

-So I um there's She did.
+So there's she did.

-Some liberals are terribly concerned of the silent majority, that there's just an effervescence out there that is going to roll over the Democrats in 2010 if they don't get it together and understand the rage.
+All of these things that we've chronicled since the transition and the inauguration, some liberals are terribly concerned of the silent majority, that there's just an effervescence out there that is going to roll over the Democrats in 2010 if they don't get it together and understand the rage.

 The liberal columnists I've read, you have not heard of them.

-They're just terribly upset, and they're not from Cook blogs.
+They're just terribly upset, and they're not from cook blogs.

 I don't want to give the blog credit.